KristianOellegaard/django-hvad/docs/public/quickstart.rst

 .. note:: We set an explicit language when calling
           :meth:`~hvad.manager.TranslationQueryset.language` because
-          we are in an interactive shell, which is not necessarily in English.
+          we are in an interactive shell.
           In your normal views, you can usually omit the language simply writing ``MyModel.objects.language().get(...)``.
 This will use
           :func:`~django.utils.translation.get_language`
           to get the language the environment is using at the time of the query.
+          This requires the LocaleMiddleware is :ref:`properly setup <localemiddleware>`.

 Let's get all Django applications which have a description written by ``'Jonas Obrist'`` (in English, then in French)::